 Date of Authorship for this Version

 Stone Sweet, Alec, "PROPORTIONALITY, GENERAL PRINCIPLES OF LAW, AND INVESTOR-STATE ARBITRATION: A RESPONSE TO JOSE ALVAREZ" (2014).
 Faculty Scholarship Series.
-Paper 4994.
+4994.